OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-08.md

 ## Mark 8:10

-He got into the boat with His disciples and went to the region of Dalmanutha.
+He boarded the boat with His disciples and traveled to the region of Dalmanutha.

 ---